 Is there a yearly fee for an LLC in Alabama?

-Yes – Each year, the Alabama Business Privilege Tax is due and will cost $100 at a minimum.
+Yes -The Alabama Business Privilege Tax is due each year and will cost $100 at minimum.

 How long does it take to start an LLC in Alabama?

-It normally takes 7-10 business days for an LLC to be approved in Alabama, though for an additional fee, one business day processing is available.
+An LLC is normally approved in 7-10 business days in Alabama, though one business day processing is available for an additional fee.

 Is the LLC the best type of business structure?